Samyak-jain336/IsEven_python/README.md

 # IsEven_python
-to find if number even or odd
+to find if a number is even or not